unjs/nitro/docs/guide/assets.md

 ## Server Assets

-All assets in `server/assets/` directory will be automatically served.
+All assets in `server/assets/` directory will be added automatically to the server bundle.

-They can be addressed by the key `assets/server/my_file_path`.
+They can be addressed by the key `assets:server:path:to:asset` using [storage layer](/guide/storage) and `useStorage`.

-Any of those assets can be retrieved through `useStorage`.
-See [unjs/unstorage](https://github.com/unjs/unstorage) for more usage information.

 ::: info Tip!
 Assets keys can be written `assets/server/my_file_path` or `assets:server:my_file_path`.